CrazyCloudCraft/wikitest/Placeholders.md

 - `@[number]` Returns [number] times of the players balance in the specified currency.
 Example: `%craftconomy_YourCurrency_@10%` returns 100 YourCurrency, if the player has 10 YourCurrency.
 - `@int` CraftConomy normally returns the value as a double.
 This option returns it as an integer.
-This can be used in plugins, that require a integer. (e.g. DeluxeMenus)
+This can be used in plugins, that require an integer. (e.g. DeluxeMenus)
 ----

 - ### **[CraftingStore.net](https://www.spigotmc.org/resources/31331/)**